A Quick Breakdown of FinCEN’s Small Entity Compliance Guide

 • Entities created before January 1, 2024 – File initial reports before January 1, 2025

-• Entities created after January 1, 2024 – File initial reports within 30 days of forming.
+• Entities created after January 1, 2024 – File initial reports within 90 calendar days of forming.

-• File updated reports within 30 days of any change in information.
+• File updated reports within 30 calendar days of any change in information.

-• File corrected reports within 30 days of noticing any incorrect information in a previous report.
+• File corrected reports within 30 calendar days of noticing any incorrect information in a previous report.

 When deciding where to form your company, consider that Delaware has advantages over your home state that may benefit you.
 Go